acopar/crow/docs/source/container.rst

 Without docker-compose
 ----------------------

 You can manually start CPU instances of docker container without docker-compose, but you will need to provide path to external volumes explicitly.
-With this command, you are dropped directly into the contanier and you can skip directly to the :ref:`data section <data>`.
+With this command, you are dropped directly into the contanier and you can skip directly to the :ref:`Tutorial <tutorial>`.

 ::